tsharju/tsharju.github.io/_posts/2010-10-03-exercise-in-python-decorators.markdown

     def get(self):
         self.set_header("Content-Type", "text/plain")
         self.write("Hello, world")
-[/code]
+{% endhighlight %}

 Looks nice and clean.
 Doesn't it?
 Well, the complex part has been moved now to the decorator `tornado.decorators.wait_for`.
 Let's look now how we can implement that.

-[code language="python" title="tornado/decorators.py"]
+{% highlight python linenos %}
 import time

 from functools import partial